automatarium/automatarium/documentation/frontend-docs/hooks/Hooks.md

 # useState__
+Below are a couple of custom hooks relating to the feature where the user can add states in relation to the autonoma.
+Adding states are done by using the 'states' tool, then clicking anywhere on the editor panel to add a states.

 ## useStateCreation
 When the user equips the state tool, it displays a state svg upon the surface of the editor panel.
 This hook contains a couple of methods using the ``useEvent`` hook, to recognise the events from the users clicks.
 When a svg state is created, it also retrieves the x and y axis, which these preceding elements are then